Stella Adler Studio of Acting: Art of Acting Studio

-The Stella Adler Studio of Acting official West Coast branch is the Art of Acting Studio Los Angeles, named after Stella Adler's most famous book.
-The Stella Adler Studio of Acting is not affiliated with the Stella Adler Academy in Los Angeles.
+The Stella Adler Studio of Acting's official West Coast branch is the Art of Acting Studio in Los Angeles, named after Adler's most famous book.
+Established in 2010, the Los Angeles campus merged the Ron Burrus Studio of Acting Los Angeles, founded in 1985, and the Brad Henke Studio, founded in 2001.
+The studio is not affiliated with the Stella Adler Academy of Acting and Theatre in Los Angeles, although the two schools often collaborate on programs and share faculty.